SDPB Arts

 I view them as a relative.

-I feel like I appreciate them to that extent, where they mean that much to me.
+I feel like I appreciate them to that extent, where they mean that much to me and I might not know him personally.

-And I might not know 'em personally, maybe things will change if I meet 'em personally, but through their artwork, I feel like I really cherish them that much, you know?
+Maybe things will change if I meet him personally, but through their artwork I feel like I really cherish them that much.

-There's a potential for that, for any person, but they gotta make time for that chance, for that possibility for themselves.
+There's a potential for that for any person, but they got to make time for that chance for that possibility for themselves.

 SDPB Arts is a local public television program presented by SDPB